DS4SD/docling-ibm-models/README.md

 ## Configuration file

-Example configuration can be seen inside test `tests/test_tf_predictor.py` These are the main sections of the configuration file:
+Example configuration can be found inside test `tests/test_tf_predictor.py` These are the main sections of the configuration file:

 - `dataset`: The directory for prepared data and the parameters used during the data loading.